 The park was ready in 1868 and is a product of a time when planners were just starting to understand the benefits of open space in cities.

-In these 37 acres there’s sculpture, trails and play areas for children and monuments like the George Keller’s Soldiers and Sailors Memorial Arch, dedicated in 1886.
-But the main draw is the vintage carousel, dating back to 1914 and brought here from Canton, Ohio in 1974.
+But the main draw for me is the vintage carousel.
+This dates back to 1914 and was brought here from Canton, Ohio in 1974.
 The ride sits beneath a large Turkey Oak, and has a Wurlitzer band organ, 48 delicately carved horses and two lovers’ chariots.

 9. Ancient Burying Ground

-The First Church of Christ on Gold Street was founded by Puritan Colonial Leader, Thomas Hooker in 1636.
-And although the current Neoclassical building is the fourth on the site and dates back to the beginning of the 19th century, the cemetery beside it is from 1640 and would be Hartford’s only burial ground for the next 163 years.
+Although the current Federal building is the fourth on the site and dates back to the beginning of the 19th century, the cemetery beside it is from 1640.
+It was Hartford’s only burial ground for the next 163 years.

 The Ancient Burying Ground was once considerably larger, but has shrunk as the land around it has been built up over the centuries.

 Come to spend a peaceful few minutes perusing the centuries-old gravestones, many of which have inscriptions clearly legible.
+The oldest headstone belongs to one Timothy Stanley, who died in 1648.

 10. Great River Park